Bakazola99/Ecological-concept/README.md

+# Ecological-concept:
-# Ecological-concept: Focusing on the Ecological concept.
+Focusing on the Ecological concept- Species distribution and prediction.